-The Cardiovascular Perfusion program will have one class annually and enrollment is limited to 17 students per class.
+The Cardiovascular Perfusion program will have one class annually and enrollment is limited.
 The program is fully accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Upon successful completion of all program requirements, each graduate will be eligible to enter the perfusion certification process with the American Board of Cardiovascular Perfusion (ABCP).